gre/gl-react/docs/api/Target.md

 - **`uniform`** *(string)* **(required)**: The name of the shader texture uniform to use for rendering the content.
 - **`children`** *(any)* **(required)**: The content to use as a uniform texture.
 It can be:
-  - an image URL (this is like giving it as an uniform).
+  - an image URL (this is like giving it in `GL.View`'s `uniforms` object).
   - a `GL.Component` or `GL.View` (this allows to stack effects).
-  - any content to rasterize (this feature is advanced, see below for support detail).
+  - any content to rasterize *(this feature is advanced, see below for support detail)*.

-## difference between `gl-react` and `gl-react-native` rasterization support
+## Content rasterization support

 > **N.B.** The content rasterization remains experimental.
-It current does not support children content refreshing (like load events,...).
+The complexity to implement it is to know when content get refreshed (for instance when an image loads,...).
+When content to rasterize is provided, the current implementation will ALWAYS re-draw the GLView after each Virtual DOM `render()`, so if you can observe a specific content event (e.g: load) you may want to `forceUpdate` or use a `state`.

-### gl-react-native
+### Using `gl-react-native`

 In `gl-react-native`, `GL.Target` can contain any content!
 The resulting UIView will be rasterized and rendered into the GL View.